inductiva/inductiva/docs-sources/how-it-works/bring-your-own-software/run-R-stochastic-models.md

 ```

 ### 5. Wait for Completion and Download Results
-Block until every task in the project finishes.
+Now that every task was submitted we can wait until every task in the project finishes.
 Then, pull down all their CSV outputs into the default `inductiva_output/<PROJECT_NAME>/` folder.

 ```python
 # Wait for all tasks in the project to end